bonzo81/netbox-toolkit-plugin/docs/user/getting-started.md

 1. Navigate to the device's detail page in NetBox
 2. Click on the "Toolkit" tab
 3. Select a command from the dropdown
+4. **Fill in variables** (if the command has any): The form will show dropdowns/fields for each variable
-4. Enter your device credentials
+5. Enter your device credentials
-5. Click "Execute" to run the command
+6. Click "Execute" to run the command
 6. View the command output on the page

 ### 4. View Command Logs